I get SO many questions about this topic and I’m sure if you’re reading this post, you’re wondering if art licensing is for you…

 Agents do take a percentage of your payment, so if you want to try your hand at booking licensing jobs first, here are some tips:

-Even if you’re working with an agent, this is HUGE.
-You’ve gotta know who your competition is, what’s out there and what trends are in order to stay relevant and attract brands to work with.
-It’s a competitive market out there and it requires loads of market research.
-Julie and I cover this in so much detail in our upcoming course.
-Stay TUNED!
+Even if you're working with an agent, this is HUGE.
+You've gotta know who your competition is, what's out there and what trends are in order to stay relevant and attract brands to work with.
+It's a competitive market out there and it requires loads of market research.
+Julie and I cover this in so much detail in Brand Plus Brand.

-2. Put together a Brand Presentation deck (or pitch deck).
+Put together a brand presentation deck (or pitch deck)